Tax Strategies for Individuals

 Do yourself a favor…leave it to the professionals.

 The team at Steven Lissner & Company has over three decades of experience helping individuals sift through the onerous details to get the tax benefits they deserve.
-No matter what your 2020 situation was, we are here to help you.
+No matter what your situation is, we are here to help you.

 You’ve had plenty of headaches this year.
 Don’t let filing your taxes be another.
 Request a financial consultation today.
 Or simply give us a call at (973) 917-4080.